-Canada has a growing array of federal and provincial privacy and data protection statutes, in both private and public sectors, as well as growing protection over privacy rights throughout the common law.
+Canada has well-established federal and provincial privacy and data protection statutes, in both private and public sectors, as well as growing protection over privacy rights throughout the common law.

-Data breaches in Canada are evolving as the next significant area of law relating to prevention, response (governmental and public) and litigation.
+Data breaches in Canada are evolving as a significant area of law relating to prevention, response (governmental and public) and litigation.
 Class action lawsuits involving data breaches are a growing response to data breaches in Canada and the damages awards have increased the exposure of businesses in Canada accordingly.